-In this situation, the server account specified on the Audited SQL Server Properties window should be an account that has been granted access to these external
+In this situation, the server account specified on the Audited SQL Server Properties window should be an account that has been granted access to these external domains.
+This can be accomplished by either setting up two-way trusts between the account's domain and the external domains, or by creating pass-through accounts on all the external domains.

-View Windows accounts in snapshot
+4.8.6 View Windows accounts in snapshot